zelalemshiferaw/Traffic-Data-Warehouse-with-DBT-Airflow/README.md

     A workflow manager to schedule, orchestrate and monitor workflows.
 Directed acyclic graphs (DAG) are used by Airflow to control workflow orchestration.

 Postgresql -
      An object-relational database management system (ORDBMS) with an emphasis on extensibility and standards compliance.
-This is the database which we  will be migrating data from.

 DBT -
   Enables transforming data in warehouses by simply writing select statements.
 It handles turning these select statements into tables and views.